Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames

 \section{Acknowledgements}

 We would like to thank Bernhard Bodmann, Gitta Kutyniok, and Tim Roemer for organizing the American Institute of Mathematics workshop ``Frame Theory intersects Geometry" where this work began.
-We also thank the American Institute of Mathematics for their great generosity.
+We thank the American Institute of Mathematics for their great generosity.
+We also would like to thank Eva-Maria Feichtner and Emily King for organizing the workshop ``Frames and Algebraic \& Combinatorial Geometry," which has brought more light to the application of algebraic geometry in frame theory.
 J.\ Cahill was supported by NSF Grant No.\ ATD-1321779.
-D.\ G.\ Mixon was supported by NSF Grant No.\ DMS-1321779.
+D.\ G.\ Mixon was supported by an AFOSR Young Investigator Research Program award, NSF Grant No.\ DMS-1321779, and AFOSR Grant No.\ F4FGA05076J002.
 N.\ Strawn was supported by NSF Grant No.\ DMS-10-45153.
 The views expressed in this article are those of the authors and do not reflect the official policy or position of the United States Air Force, Department of Defense, or the U.S. Government.